jingai/plugin.image.iphoto/README.txt

 automatically on start.
 This is disabled by default, but is probably what you want after testing the plugin.

+You can also choose the view style for albums if you're using select skins.
+In Confluence, you may set this to "Image Wrap" or "Pic Thumbs".
-You can also choose the view style for albums if you're using the Confluence skin.
-You may set this to "Image Wrap," "Pic Thumbs," or "Default".
-If you choose "Default," it will preserve whatever view mode you have chosen in XBMC for each album; otherwise, it will force the view style to the one selected here.
+In Metropolis, you may set this to "Galary Fanart" or "Picture Grid".
+In all skins, if you choose "Default," it will preserve whatever view mode you have chosen in XBMC for each album; otherwise, it will force the view style to the one selected here.

 Referenced and Managed Libraries